 Students entering the Early Years programme are required to take part in the Early Years observation, which takes place prior to enrolment, to help us determine how the child will cope with the transition into the new classroom environment.
 A one-to-two hour session is scheduled with the teacher and parents.

-A written assessment test (in English) is required for students applying at KIS for Kindergarten and above.
-The duration of the assessment test for Kindergarten to Grade 5 applicants is approximately 45 minutes to 1 hour; Grade 6 to Grade 11 applicants can expect a test of 1 to 3 hours duration, which covers English and mathematics.
+A written assessment test (in English) is required for students applying at KIS for EY3 and above.
+The duration of the assessment test for EY3 to Grade 5 applicants is approximately 45 minutes to 1 hour; Grade 6 to Grade 11 applicants can expect a test of 1 to 3 hours duration, which covers English and mathematics.
 After successful completion of the written test, secondary school applicants and their families will be invited for a personal interview with the secondary school Principal or Vice Principal.

 Non-native English speakers are welcomed by KIS, however students may be asked to complete a test for English proficiency to determine the level of EAL support required.